theo-armour/ucsf2/succeed-study-supplement/README.md

 ### Mission
 <!-- a statement of a rationale, applicable now as well as in the future -->

+Given: my cohortof living along, quit busy and yet desirous of a healthy, pleasurable menu of tasty things to eat

+Wanted:

 * We mostly acquire food ingredients from supermarkets
 	* Identify specific products from supermarkets that are OK to eat.